zmanian/gaia/spec/spec2.md

 Candidates are indexed by their `Candidate.PubKey`.
-Candidate pubkeys are additionally indexed by the candidates global stake shares.
+Additionally, we index empty values by the candidates global stake shares concatenated with the public key.

-NOTE: what if two candidates have the same amount ?
+TODO: be more precise.

 When the set of all validators needs to be determined from the group of all candidates, the top candidates, sorted by GlobalStakeShares can be retrieved